On this page

 New Zealand produces an annual UN handbook.
 The handbook is released at the start of each UN General Assembly, and is designed for UN delegates from all nations, media and the public.
-The handbook is available as a mobile app as well as in pdf and hard copy.
+The handbook is available in pdf and hard copy.

 Sustainable Development Goals

 In September 2015, United Nations Member States signed up to a universal set of 17 Sustainable Development Goals (SDGs) and 169 targets (Agenda 2030).

 The SDGs establish a universal agenda for action to achieve sustainable development globally.
 The new Goals integrate the three dimensions of sustainable development (economic, social and environmental) and are applicable to all countries.